iglpdc/dmrg101/docs/index.rst

 as a tutorial code for the `Taipei Density Matrix Renormalization Group Winter School <http://sites.google.com/site/dmrg101/home>`_.

 The present documentation describes the use of the code *per-se*.
-If you are interested in the physics behind and how to use it to learn or teach DMRG, you should visit `dmrg101's Github page
-<http://iglpdc.github.com/dmrg101>`_, which includes among other things a
-tutorial with exercises on DMRG.
+For other information you could visit:

+- the `dmrg101's website <http://iglpdc.github.com/dmrg101>`_,
+- the `Taipei Density Matrix Renormalization Group Winter School's website <http://sites.google.com/site/dmrg101/home>`_,
+- the `school's tutorial website <https://dmrg101.readthedocs.org/en/tutorial/>`_.

 This documentation has two parts, one for users of the code and another for developers.
-If you are just interested in using the code to learn physics or following the tutorial for the school, you will probably need to read only the User Documentation.
-If you are also interested in modifying the code, expand it, or just want to dig into and mess around you may want to read the Developer Documentation.
+If you are just interested in using the code to learn physics or following the tutorial for the school, you will probably need to read only the `User Documentation`_.
+If you are also interested in modifying the code, expand it, or just want to dig into and mess around you may want to read the `Developer Documentation`_.

-Unless stated explicitily otherwise, all the materials are under a :download:`MIT license<../LICENSE>`, meaning pretty much that you can use it as you want. [#]_
+Unless stated explicitily otherwise, all the materials are under a :download:`MIT license<../LICENSE>`, meaning pretty much that you can use it as you want.

 User Documentation
 ------------------
 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    getting_started
-   how_to_use_the_code
+   installation
+   quick_example
+   submit_a_bug
    faq
    acknowledgements

 Developer Documentation
 -----------------------
 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    getting_the_code
-   submit_a_bug
    ref/dmrg101

-.. [#] I think...